linode/docs/docs/guides/web-servers/nginx/use-nginx-reverse-proxy/index.md

 1. SSL Offloading or inspection
 1. Server load balancing
 1. Port forwarding
 1. Caching
 1. L7 filtering and routing

 ## What Are The Benefits Of Using NGINX As Reverse Proxy?
-Some common uses of NGINX as a reverse proxy include load balancing to maximize server capacity and speed, cache commonly requested content, and acting as an additional layer of defense against cyber attacks.
+Some common uses of NGINX as a reverse proxy include load balancing to maximize server capacity and speed, cache commonly requested content, and to act as an additional layer of security.

 ## Install NGINX